Things You'll Need:

 Step 4

-Push down and hold the release button so that the depth stop touches the base of the router.
+Push down on and hold the release button so that the depth stop touches the base of the router.
 Turn on the router.
 Twist the depth stop up so that it matches the depth measurement needed.

 Step 5

 Repeat this after each cut for multiple depths.
 If you are using just one depth, simply feed the router as needed to create the design.
-Refer to the diagrams available in the Resources section of this guide for more information.
+Refer to the diagrams available in the resources section of this guide for more information.